csggnn/robotics_nanodegree/notes.md

    roslaunch pkg launch_file.launch
 ```
 2 options for communication  between nodes: publish/subscribe or Services

+## Cloning a Repo ##

+Remember that catkin_init_workspace creates a link to a makefile in the ros installation directory.
+Cloning a repo will break this link!
+remove the CMakeLists.txt link in `catkin_ws/src` and generate it again from the  `catkin_ws/src`  folder via `catkin_init_workspace`

 ##Publisher/Subscriber##
 In the C++ code, the publisher must advertise its messages: